-A Georgia state law was passed in 1770, forbidding anyone from teaching slaves until 1865.
+In 1770 a state law passes that forbade teaching slaves.
+In 1865 the law ended.
 On December 21, 1864, General Sherman ended his March to the Sea with the capture of the port of Savannah.
-He came with the news that all African American slaves were to be set free, and then he gave Savannah to Abraham Lincoln as a Christmas present.
+Sherman declared to Savannah that all slaves were to be freed.
+Then, he gave Savannah to Abraham Lincoln as a Christmas present.

 The Beach Institute is located at 502 E. Harris Street.
 For admission rates and hours, visit www.beachinstitute.org or call (912) 335-8868.